riseup-labs/ureport-r4v/README.md

-# U-Report Offline
+# U-Report R4V

 ## Documentation

-This documatation has several pages of information for developers, and people contributing to "U-Report Offline".
-Check it out for your authoritative source of information about the <ureport-offline> community.
+This documatation has several pages of information for developers, and people contributing to "U-Report R4V".
+Check it out for your authoritative source of information about the UReport R4V community.

 ## Language
 1. Java